-A final written warning may be authorised by [delete as appropriate Manager, deputy, room supervisor].
+A final written warning may be authorised by a Manager.
 It will usually be appropriate for:

-- a. misconduct where there is already an active written warning on the employee record, - b. misconduct that we consider is sufficiently serious, to warrant a final written warning even though there are no active warnings on the employee record.
+- a. misconduct where there is already an active written warning on the employee record. - b. misconduct that we consider is sufficiently serious, to warrant a final written warning even though there are no active warnings on the employee record.